Zain4994/JusstChallenge/README.md

 # JusstChallenge
-A mobile developer challenge.the task is to Implement a mobile application, which listens to state changes coming from the WebSocket
+A mobile developer challenge.
+The task is to Implement a mobile application, which listens to state changes coming from a WebSocket.